MerkulovDaniil/hse24/lectures/lec_3/lec_3.md

 ::::

-## Hessian vector product without the hessian
+## Hessian vector product without the Hessian

 When you need some information about the curvature of the function you usually need to work with the hessian.
 However, when the dimension of the problem is large it is challenging.
 For a scalar-valued function $f : \mathbb{R}^n \to \mathbb{R}$, the Hessian at a point $x \in \mathbb{R}^n$ is written as $\nabla^2 f(x)$.
 A Hessian-vector product function is then able to evaluate
 $$